Austin Gomber: Colorado Rockies

-On February 1, 2021, Gomber was traded to the Colorado Rockies along with several minor league players Elehuris Montero, Mateo Gil, Tony Locey and Jake Sommers in exchange for Nolan Arenado.
-For the 2021 season, Gomber made 23 starts, tallying a 9–9 record with a 4.53 ERA and 113 strikeouts in 115 1/3 innings before his season was cut short due to a stress fracture in his lower back.
+On February 1, 2021, Gomber was traded to the Colorado Rockies along with minor leaguers Elehuris Montero, Mateo Gil, Tony Locey, and Jake Sommers for Nolan Arenado.
+Gomber made 23 starts in 2021, with a 9–9 record, 4.53 ERA, and 113 strikeouts in 115 1/3 innings before his season was cut short due to a stress fracture in his lower back.
+In 2022, he split the season between starting and relieving, with a 5–7 record and 5.56 ERA in 124 2/3 innings.

-In 2023, Gomber posted a 9–9 record and 5.50 ERA with 87 strikeouts in 139 innings across 27 starts for Colorado.
-On August 28, 2023, Gomber departed a start against the Atlanta Braves as a result of back soreness.
-He placed on the injured list on September 8, and was later transferred to the 60–day injured list the same day with what was described as lower back inflammation, ending his season.
+Gomber did not issue a walk in a franchise-record 29 2/3 consecutive innings, a streak starting on June 30 and ending on July 31, 2023.
+On August 28, Gomber left a start against the Atlanta Braves as a result of back soreness.
+He placed on the injured list on September 8, and was later transferred to the 60-day injured list the same day with what was described as lower back inflammation, ending his season.
+In his third season with the Rockies, Gomber had a 9–9 record, 5.50 ERA, and 87 strikeouts in 139 innings across 27 starts.

-In 2024, Gomber started 30 games and posted a 5-12 record and a 4.75 ERA with 116 strikeouts in 165 innings while allowing the most home runs in the National League that year.
+In 2024, Gomber started 30 games with a 5–12 record, 4.75 ERA, and 116 strikeouts in 165 innings while tied for allowing the most home runs in the National League.
+He led the Rockies in innings pitched.

 Gomber began the 2025 season on the injured list due to shoulder soreness.
 Following a rehab start with the Triple-A Albuquerque Isotopes, he was scratched from a scheduled second start due to inflammation in the same shoulder.
-On April 19, 2025, Gomber was transferred to the 60-day injured list.
-He was activated by the team on June 15.
-In 12 starts for Colorado, Gomber struggled to an 0-7 record and 7.49 ERA with 34 strikeouts across 57 2/3 innings pitched.
+On April 19, he was transferred to the 60-day injured list.
+He was activated on June 15.
+In 12 starts for Colorado, Gomber struggled to an 0–7 record, 7.49 ERA, and 34 strikeouts across 57 2/3 innings pitched.
 Gomber was released by the Rockies on August 22.

 Chicago Cubs

 On August 26, 2025, Gomber signed a minor league contract with the Chicago Cubs; he was subsequently assigned to the Triple-A Iowa Cubs.
-He elected free agency on November 6.
+He made four appearances (three starts) for Iowa, with a 2–0 record and 0.47 ERA with 19 strikeouts over 19 innings of work.
+He elected free agency following the season on November 6.

+Texas Rangers

+On January 25, 2026, Gomber signed a minor league contract with the Texas Rangers.
+He began the regular season with the Triple–A Round Rock Express, pitching in nine contests and registering a 7.75 ERA with 29 strikeouts across 33 2/3 innings pitched.
+On May 16, Gomber was released by the Rangers organization.

+Atlanta Braves

+On May 16, 2026, Gomber signed a minor league contract with the Atlanta Braves.
+He pitched in 13 games with the Triple-A Gwinnett Stripers and had a 2-4 record, a 4.81 ERA, and 34 strikeouts over 48 2/3 innings.
+Gomber was released by the Braves on August 3.